spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/example-project/exampleproject-setup.md

 1. In the directory `UnrealEngine\samples\UnrealGDKExampleProject\Game`, double-click **GDKShooter.sln** to open it with Visual Studio.
 1. In the Solution Explorer window, right-click on **GDKShooter** and select **Build**.
 1. When Visual Studio has finished building your project, right-click on **GDKShooter** and select **Set as StartUp Project**.
-1. Build and open your project in the Unreal Editor.
-To do this: Either press F5 on your keyboard or, in the Visual Studio toolbar, select *Local Windows Debugger*.
+1. Press F5 on your keyboard or select **Local Windows Debugger** in the Visual Studio toolbar to open your project in the Unreal Editor.
    ![Visual Studio toolbar]({{assetRoot}}assets/set-up-template/template-vs-toolbar.png)<br/>
    _Image: The Visual Studio toolbar_ <br/>
    **Note:** Ensure that your Visual Studio Solution Configuration is set to **Development Editor**. <br/><br/><br/>